E. Guigal - Côte-Rôtie La Mouline 2020

 About the wine:

 A La Mouline that is so concentrated, so focused, and so brilliant for its vintage.
 The nose reveals aromas of blackberry, black plum, violet, forest floor, and black pepper.
 It is a full-bodied wine with very fine tannins.
-It is rich, dense, and yet so refined.
+It is full-bodied, dense, and yet so refined.
 The power is well-controlled; the velvety, voluptuous core of cherries and black berries blends harmoniously with the spices.
 The refined tannins guide the mid-palate toward a long, textured finish.
 Best enjoyed after 2026.

 Jeb Dunnuck